-Check in with Lawrence University's admissions department to confirm any application fees and information.
+Check in with Lawrence University's admissions department for any important information, including application fees.

 |Mean Unweighted GPA||3.5|